 Anja Catherine Limon – Legal & Research Intern

-Anja Catherine Limon holds a Bachelors in Law from the University of Ljubljana in Slovenia and a LLM in International Law from the University of Bristol.
+Anja Catherine Limon holds a Bachelors in Law and a LLM in International Law.
 For her dissertation she researched the influence of climate change on human migration and the legal gap in refugee law regarding protection for ‘climate refugees’.
 She recently finished an internship in a law firm in Ljubljana.

 Ramiro Fernando de la Peña – Legal & Research Intern

-Ramiro Fernando de la Peña is a lawyer graduated from the University of Buenos Aires in Argentina, specializing in Administrative Law and Human Rights.
-He completed a seminar on Public Policies and Rights Protection, and thesis on the impact urban green spaces have on life quality.
+Ramiro Fernando de la Peña is a doctor of law, who specialized in Administrative Law and Human Rights.
+He completed a seminar on Public Policies and Rights Protection and a thesis on the impact that urban green spaces have on quality of life.
 He worked for 5 years at the Ombudsman of the City of Buenos Aires on the defense and promotion of social rights, including housing, food and health.
 He was a part of the Legal and Social Studies Center (CELS), an NGO focused on the protection of human rights.

 Luna Lara Liboni – Legal & Research Intern

-Luna Lara Liboni holds a B.A. in International Relations & European Studies from the University of Milan in Italy and a LL.M in International Human Rights from the Irish Centre for Human Rights in Ireland.
+Luna Lara Liboni holds a B.A. in International Relations & European Studies and a LL.M in International Human Rights.
 She focused her dissertation on “LGBTI asylum seekers in the European Union – The challenge of harmonization in the handling of claims related to sexual orientation and gender identity within the Common European Asylum System”.
 She currently collaborates with an Italian local NGO that works for the enhancement of LGBTI rights and she plans to pursue a career in the human rights field.

 Anita Bielicka – Administrative Intern